segmentio/segment-docs/src/personas/sql-traits.md

 - Imagine you want to improve your support team's customer satisfaction score (CSAT).
 You could create a SQL Trait of the most common ticket requests for a customer's industry by joining data from cloud sources like Zendesk and Salesforce.
 The resulting SQL Trait would help you anticipate the user's problems and accelerate potential solutions.
 - If you want to determine if a user resides in a specific area, you could query address data in your warehouse and send it as a `true` or `false` Trait to a Personas audience.
 - If you want to fill gaps in your customer profiles to include information prior to implementing Segment, you could import historical Traits from your warehouse.
-- If you want to accurately predict lifetime value (LTV) for a customer, you can generate a complex query based on demographic and customer data in your warehouse, and use that information in a Personas audience to send personalized offers or recommend specific products.
+- If you want to accurately predict lifetime value (LTV) for a customer, you can generate a complex query based on demographic and customer data in your warehouse.
+You could then use that information in a Personas audience to send personalized offers or recommend specific products.
 - You could use similarly complex queries to build churn or product adoption models that cannot be easily calculated using Personas Computed Traits, and use them to inform your outreach efforts.

-Check out our [SQL traits blog post](https://segment.com/blog/sql-traits) for more customer case studies.
+Check out our [SQL Traits blog post](https://segment.com/blog/sql-traits) for more customer case studies.

 ### Example: Cloud Sources Sync

-SQL traits allow you to import data from [object cloud sources](/docs/connections/sources/#object-cloud-sources) like Salesforce, Stripe, Zendesk, Hubspot, Marketo, Intercom, and more.
+SQL Traits allow you to import data from [object cloud sources](/docs/connections/sources/#object-cloud-sources) like Salesforce, Stripe, Zendesk, Hubspot, Marketo, Intercom, and more.
 For example, you could bring in Salesforce Leads or Accounts, Zendesk ticket behavior, or Stripe LTV calculations.

 The two examples below show SQL queries you could use to retrieve cloud-source information from your warehouse.